 Romantic and simply stunning.
 There aren’t many people who make the trip to see Skye and regret it!
 If you’re considering making the trip yourself and wondering about what to do and the Isle of Skye attractions on offer then this post is for you.

-The Isle of Skye is one of the most popular highland vacation spots in Scotland and for good reason.
+On the west coast of Scotland and easily accessible by car and public transport it’s one of the most popular highland vacation spots in the country and for good reason.
 There is a huge amount to do on this island whether the weather is being kind to you or whether you’re being treated to one of the regular downpours in the area.

 If you like natural wonders you’ll love walking the island, finding the fairy pools and the ‘Old Man’ .
-If history and culture is more your thing you’ll love the town of Portree or the many villages around or even the museums and castles.
+If history and culture are more your thing you’ll love the town of Portree, the many villages around or even the museums and castles.
 Don’t forget to learn about how whiskey is made on a tour round the distillery too!

 Portree is the largest town on Skye and as such can be busy in the summer months.
 When we visited on an August bank holiday it was very busy with tourist buses but outside of these times it can be a pleasant place to explore.
-There are numerous cafes, shops and restaurants to try out and some lovely walks around the harbour to take too.
+There are numerous cafes, shops and restaurants to try out, some lovely walks around the harbour to take and boat trips that might spark your interest too.

 If Portree is your first stop in Skye then definitely check out the Tourist Information office on Bayfield Road, just back from the harbour as they will be able to advise on any of the walks or other attractions mentioned in this guide.